)

 Tesla Model S Insurance Rates by State

-Each state has different car insurance laws and location-specific considerations like weather and population size.
+Each state has different auto insurance laws and location-specific considerations like weather and population size.
 Because of that, you’ll pay less or more for Tesla Model S coverage depending on where you call home.

 The map below breaks down the average cost of insurance for a Model S in every state, according to Compare.com data.

-Average Model S Rates by State
+Model S Rates by State

 state_id | Average Monthly Premium |